oktadev/okta-android-rxjava-example/README.md

 ]
 ```

 Press the play icon in the top right part of Android Studio.
-You should be able to log in with your Okta credentials.
+You should be able to log in with your Okta credentials and create/update/delete posts.

 ## Links